HowardZheni/eHRAF_Misfortune_NLP/README.md

 # eHRAF_Misfortune_NLP
 ## Info
 Cataloged here are transformer-based Natural Language processing Models that attempt to determine the prevalence of certain types of misfortunate EVENTS, the types of CAUSES for the misfortune, and the types of remedies or preventative ACTIONS.
 Importantly, there may be more than one misfortune occurring, as well as multiple causes and actions.
 We want to determine if certain misfortunes are explained as being the result of particular causes (like a stomach ache caused by spirits), and with this co-occurrence, do cultures recruit particular specialists to resolve or prevent these misfortunes?<br><br>
-Our current model, described below in the history section <b>Multiple label Subclasses - Training and parameter testing 5/16/2024</b>, is a multi-label sequence classification model leveraging roBERTa transformer model to predict 12 labels.<br>
+Our current model, described below in the history section <b>Multiple label Subclasses - Training and parameter testing 5/16/2024</b>, is a multi-label sequence classification model leveraging roBERTa transformer model to predict 12 labels, achieving a F1 Micro score of .66<br>
 See section below for more info<br><br>

 Additional info about this repository:
-- Current definitive model "HRAF_Multilabel_SubClasses" found here <a href="https://github.com/Chantland/eHRAF_Misfortune_NLP/tree/main/HRAF_NLP/HRAF_MultiLabel_SubClasses_Kfolds"> HRAF_NLP/HRAF_MultiLabel_SubClasses_Kfolds </a>.
-This model predicts
+- Current definitive model "HRAF_Multilabel_SubClasses" can be found here <a href="https://github.com/Chantland/eHRAF_Misfortune_NLP/tree/main/HRAF_NLP/HRAF_MultiLabel_SubClasses_Kfolds"> HRAF_NLP/HRAF_MultiLabel_SubClasses_Kfolds </a> specifically in the Model_5_Roberta folder which uses the roBERTa transformer.
+You may find roberta model tensors, config, etc. <a href="https://github.com/Chantland/eHRAF_Misfortune_NLP/tree/main/HRAF_NLP/HRAF_MultiLabel_SubClasses_Kfolds/Model_5_Roberta/Learning_Rate_2e-05_Weight_Decay_0.01_fold_1"> here </a>.
+Alternatively, the distilBERT based model (Model_3_distilbert) can be found <a href="https://github.com/Chantland/eHRAF_Misfortune_NLP/tree/main/HRAF_NLP/HRAF_MultiLabel_SubClasses_Kfolds/Model_3_DistilBERT/Learning_Rate_2e-05_fold_1"> here </a>, but it is notably not currently the best model.
 - For a look into how models were trained, see HRAF_Training.ipynb within each of the model folders.
 Model Inference testing for each model uses "HRAF_Inference.ipynb" files
 - For a simple model using N-grams and Lexical search, see the Lexical Search and N-gram Exploration folders.
 - Hierarchical model can be found in this repository, but it likely has issues, so it should not be used as a definitive version.